jdblischak/smk-simple-slurm/examples/README.md

 * `multi-cluster` - Submit jobs to more than one cluster (requires Snakemake 7.1.1+)

-* `out-of-memory` - Triggers an out-of-memory error.
+* `out-of-memory` - Trigger an out-of-memory error.
 Snakemake can handle this by default

 * `singularity` - Run a rule inside a singularity container